 Leave of Absence

-the program without interruption in order to be accepted for readmission.
+the program without interruption to be accepted for readmission.

 The difference between a leave of absence and an extension is that you do not have to attend or make progress on your courses during a leave of absence and the LOA extends your program end date by the time of the LOA.

 You should request a Leave of Absence sufficiently in advance to allow processing of the request and approval by CIAT.
 You should use the CIAT Request for LOA Form, which is available from any CIAT staff member, for submission of your request.
 However, any form of a written request may be used, as long as it includes this information: